aantron/ocaml.org/data/planet/ocamlpro/beta-release-of-opam.md

 <pre><code class="language-shell-session">$ opam update # check if new packages are available
 $ opam upgrade # upgrade your packages to the latest version
 </code></pre>
-<p>Casual users of OCaml won&rsquo;t need to know more about OPAM.
+<p>Casual users of OCaml won’t need to know more about OPAM.
 Simply
 remind to update and upgrade OPAM regularly to keep your system up-to-date.</p>
 <h3>Use-case 1: Managing Multiple Compilers</h3>
 <p>A new release of OCaml is available and you want to be able to use it.
 How to do this in OPAM ?
 This is as simple as:</p>
 <pre><code class="language-shell-session">$ opam update # pick-up the latest compiler descriptions
 $ opam switch 4.00.2 # switch to the new 4.00.2 release
-$ opam switch export &ndash;switch=system | opam switch import -y
+$ opam switch export –switch=system | opam switch import -y
 </code></pre>
 <p>The first line will get the latest package and compiler descriptions,
 and will tell you if new packages or new compilers are available.